okami101/terraform-hcloud-swarm/README.md

 ### Networking and firewall

-All nodes including LB will be linked with a proper private network as well as **solid firewall protection**.
-For admin management, only the 1st main manager (bastion) node will have open port only for SSH (configurable), with **IP whitelist** support.
+All nodes will be linked with a proper private network as well as **solid firewall protection**.
+For admin management, only the managers will have open port for SSH (configurable), with **IP whitelist** support.
 Other internal nodes will be accessed by SSH Jump.

 ### Load Balancer

 Hetzner Load Balancer can be used for any external public access to your cluster.
-Note as this functionality is not directly included in this provider in order to allow maximum flexibility.
-Check `lb.tf.example` for complete example.
+Simply set `lb_type` for a specific nodepool in order to create dedicated LB.
+Then directly use `hcloud_load_balancer_service` for enabling any services (mostly HTTP / HTTPS), in order to allow maximum flexibility.
+Check [swarm config](swarm.tf.example) for complete example.

-You may have 2 options for LB :

-* Put it front of **managers**, so you need at least 3 managers for HA support (odd number mandatory for quorum)
-* Put it front of **workers**, so you need at least 2 workers for HA support.
-In this case, 1 single manager is required which is the far HA cheaper option.

-Note that if you use the worker option, and if you use Traefik as proxy for route detection, you **MUST** configure it for using the **manager docker API endpoint**, otherwise it will not be able to detect newly added services.
-You can use **Socat** as simple socket proxy for this purpose.

 ### OS management